miladtorabi65/ADM-HMW1-MiTo/README.md

 + Closures and Decorations
 + Numpy
 ## Problem 2: Problem Solving Challenges
-- This repository is comprised of homework1 of my ADM class at Sapienza University,
-- the homework was like a warm up to be engrossed with coding in python.
++ the answers to these assignments are represented in Jupyter Notebook.